Richard Birdsall

-Richard Birdsall (1799 – 21 January 1852) was a British born Upper Canadian land surveyor, land agent, politician, justice of the peace, and militia officer.
+Richard Birdsall (1799 – 21 January 1852) was a British-born Upper Canadian land surveyor, land agent, politician, justice of the peace, and militia officer.
 Born in rural Yorkshire, England, he emigrated to Upper Canada in 1817, settling initially in the Township of Vaughan.
 Birdsall received a license for land surveying in 1819 and began his career that same year.
-Birdsall would go on to survey many areas in Newcastle District as well as other parts of what is now Southern Ontario, establishing the boundaries of many townships of the province and laying out the roads and farming lots within them.
+Birdsall surveyed many areas in Newcastle District as well as other parts of what is now Southern Ontario, establishing the boundaries of many townships of the province and laying out the roads and farming lots within them.

 Early life

 Birdsall was born sometime in 1799 in Thornton-le-Dale, a small village in the northeast of Yorkshire, England.
 He was schooled in the nearby village of Londesborough, graduating in 1817.
 His parents had hoped this education would be followed by a career in the Royal Navy, however with the conclusion of the wars in both Europe and North America, the prospects for a naval career seemed slim.
 Birdsall instead chose to pursue opportunities in the growing colony of Upper Canada.
 His education made him a qualified candidate for becoming a surveyor.
 Upon his arrival in Upper Canada he set to acquire the requisite licensing, which included performing an apprenticeship under Deputy Surveyor Reuben Sherwood.